Mehuge/ddb/docs/DESIGN_IDEAS.md

 send EOF
 ```

-It should group adjacent copyies into a single copy instruction.
+It should group adjacent copies into a single copy instruction.

 Perhaps in the future (`fstype: hash-v6`?)
 ==